 Notice of a public meeting was published in the Florida Administrative Register on 6/12/20 for a public meeting held on August 12, 2020 for the purpose of developing the ASADRA SFY 2021 project list.

+An updated FFY 2020 ASADRA IUP was presented at the public meeting held on August 11, 2021.
 Projects will continue to be added at future quarterly meetings until funds are exhausted.